We may receive compensation when you click on links to products from our partners.

 10. Digital Readiness

-Businesses and other organisations are now under intense pressure to effectively adopt emergent technologies into their daily processes, as it is not only a requisite for competitiveness but it is also often a matter of legal compliance.
+Businesses and other organizations are now under intense pressure to effectively adopt emergent technologies into their daily processes, as it is not only a requisite for competitiveness but it is also often a matter of legal compliance.
 For this reason, digital readiness is a requisite for virtually all jobs available today.

 Digital readiness is more than just being able to browse the internet or handle basic work apps.
 It is the ability to understand the application and implications of digital and information management technology.

-Thus, digitally ready candidates don’t just use contemporary tools but they also effectively leverage technology to the advantage of the organisation.
+Thus, digitally ready candidates don’t just use contemporary tools but they also effectively leverage technology to the advantage of the organization.
 Fortunately, various SkillsFuture credit courses are available to help candidates improve their digital readiness as well as more foundational work skills.

 Do You Have What It Takes?

-Singapore’s culture and economy’s trajectory has caused local employers to desire a unique set of qualities in job candidates.
+Singapore’s culture and economy’s trajectory have caused local employers to desire a unique set of qualities in job candidates.
 While having these qualities will not guarantee that you will land the job you want, developing them is a surefire way to long-term professional success.

 101 Answers to FAQs about Public Health is the student, professional, and organizational leadership guide to landing - and being successful in the public health industry.